centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 repetitious texts.
 Following the filtering, DaNews is deduplicated to remove exact and near-duplicates.

-A total of 2,338,728 (9%) were considered low-quality and 1,048,815 (4%) documents
+Of all documents, 2,338,728 (9%) were filtered based due to low-quality and 1,048,815 (4%) because they were near-duplicates.

-were considered near-duplicates.
+For the quality filtering, DaNews applies a filter akin to [2] which contains text

-For the quality filtering, DaNews applies a filter akin to [2] which filters text which does not:
+that:

 - Contain at least 2 Danish stopwords.
 For the stopword list we use the one used in SpaCy v.3.1.4.